-While us humans are enjoying the luxuries of modern airports – fine restaurants, spas, shopping – bear a thought for our animal relatives, who are confined to cages and unwelcoming cargo areas.
+While us humans are enjoying the luxuries of modern airports – fine restaurants, spas, shopping – bare a thought for our animal relatives, who are confined to cages and unwelcoming cargo areas.

 That’s why, in a bid to improve the transit experience for all species, the world’s first privately owned animal airport terminal has opened at John F. Kennedy International Airport in New York.